-- Antacids, multivitamins, or other products (such as dairy products or juices) that contain aluminum, calcium, iron, magnesium, selenium, or zinc must be taken at least 4 hours before or 4 hours after you take eltrombopag.
+- Antacids, multivitamins, or other products (including dairy products or juices) that contain aluminum, calcium, iron, magnesium, selenium, or zinc must be taken at least 4 hours before or 2 hours after you take eltrombopag.

 Warnings While Using This Medicine

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), bleeding problems, or a history of blood clots or cataracts.
 Tell your doctor if you had surgery to remove your spleen.